 Once it is try, tape some artwork to the back and you have gallery art.

 What teacher or mother would not love this frame as a reminder of your child?
 Plus it costs no more than $3 a frame, if you already have the spray paint or you make multiple frames.

 This frame was made with the inexpensive $1 frames you can find at Michael’s Stores.
 You know the ones, unfinished, no glass front.
-Feel free to buy a more expensive one with glass, the recipient will want to display your art work.
+Feel free to buy a more expensive one with glass, the recipient will want to display your artwork.

-Spray the entire frame with gold or silver spray paint.
+Once everything is dry, Spray the entire frame with gold or silver spray paint.
 Definitely do the entire frame since this won’t be on a wall.